mgcrea/cordova-facebook-connect/README.md

 * Both iOS & Android are supported with the same javascript interface.

-* For iOS, this plugin relies on the [Facebook iOS SDK](https://github.com/facebook/facebook-ios-sdk) that is bundled in the `Libraries` folder (licensed under the Apache License, Version 2.0).
+* For iOS, this plugin relies on the [Facebook iOS SDK](https://github.com/facebook/facebook-ios-sdk) that is bundled in the `FacebookSDK` folder (licensed under the Apache License, Version 2.0).

 * For Android, this plugin relies on the [Facebook Android SDK](https://github.com/facebook/facebook-android-sdk) that is packaged as a .jar in the `libs` folder (licensed under the Apache License, Version 2.0).

 * Regarding the existing implementation : [phonegap-plugin-facebook-connect](https://github.com/davejohnson/phonegap-plugin-facebook-connect) built by Dave Johnson, this version does not require the Facebook JS sdk (redundant to native sdk).
 It is also quite easier to use (unified login & initial /me request) and it does support multiple graph requests (strong callback handling).

-* I'm having some issues making the callbacks of Android SSO work properly (the first time when there is a dialog in place) with CDV 2.0.

 ## PLUGIN SETUP FOR IOS ##

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).

 1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
-2. Rename the `iOS` folder to `FacebookConnect`, drag and drop it from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
+2. Rename the `ios` folder to `FacebookConnect`, drag and drop it from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using `<script>` tags in your html file(s)